 We support a number of Food Security projects such as reintroducing edible insects into the habitat of rural Democratic Republic of Congo.
 By supporting communities to make the best use of their land, especially as they battle the effects of climate change, they will be better equipped to overcome malnutrition and lift themselves out of poverty.

-In partnership with Zimbabwean organisation Foundations for Farming, The Salvation Army trains farmers in conservation agriculture to ensure they can produce plentiful crops despite the challenge of inconsistent rainfall and drought.
+In partnership with local organisation Foundations for Farming, The Salvation Army is training farmers in Zimbabwe in conservation agriculture to ensure they can produce plentiful crops despite the challenge of inconsistent rainfall and drought.

 Through the project, small-scale farmers received training on how to use conservation agriculture methods to improve their yields.
 They were tasked with passing on this training to others in their community.

 In the rural areas of the Democratic Republic of Congo (DRC), deforestation has impeded people’s ability to access the nutrition they need to survive.
 The Salvation Army is training and supporting communities to reintroduce protein-rich caterpillars to help boost diets and overcome malnutrition.